-Other signs and symptoms that may occur with Cushing syndrome
+Other possible signs and symptoms of Cushing syndrome

 When to see a doctor

-Excess levels of the hormone cortisol are responsible for Cushing syndrome.
+Too much of the hormone cortisol in your body causes Cushing syndrome.
 Cortisol, which is produced in the adrenal glands, plays a variety of roles in your body.

 For example, cortisol helps regulate your blood pressure, reduces inflammation, and keeps your heart and blood vessels functioning normally.
 Cortisol helps your body respond to stress.
-It also regulates the way you convert (metabolize) proteins, carbohydrates and fats in your diet into usable energy.
+It also regulates the way your body converts proteins, carbohydrates and fats in your diet into energy.

 Oral corticosteroids may be necessary to treat inflammatory diseases, such as rheumatoid arthritis, lupus and asthma.
-It may also be used to prevent your body from rejecting a transplanted organ.
-Because the doses required to treat these conditions are often higher than the amount of cortisol your body normally needs each day, side effects from excess cortisol can occur.
+They may also be used to prevent your body from rejecting a transplanted organ.

 It's also possible to develop Cushing syndrome from injectable corticosteroids — for example, repeated injections for joint pain, bursitis and back pain.
-Inhaled steroid medicines (taken for asthma) and steroid skin creams (used for skin disorders such as eczema) are generally less likely to cause Cushing syndrome than are oral corticosteroids.
+Inhaled steroid medicines for asthma and steroid skin creams used for skin disorders such as eczema are generally less likely to cause Cushing syndrome than are oral corticosteroids.
 But, in some individuals, these medications may cause Cushing syndrome, especially if taken in high doses.

-An ACTH-secreting tumor.
-Rarely, a tumor that develops in an organ that normally does not produce ACTH will begin to secrete this hormone in excess, resulting in Cushing syndrome.
+- An ACTH-secreting tumor.
+Rarely, a tumor that develops in an organ that normally doesn't produce ACTH will begin to secrete this hormone in excess.
 These tumors, which can be noncancerous (benign) or cancerous (malignant), are usually found in the lungs, pancreas, thyroid or thymus gland.

-Cancerous tumors of the adrenal cortex (adrenocortical carcinomas) are rare, but they can cause Cushing syndrome as well.
+Cancerous tumors of the adrenal cortex are rare, but they can cause Cushing syndrome as well.
 Occasionally, benign, nodular enlargement of both adrenal glands can result in Cushing syndrome.

 Without treatment, complications of Cushing syndrome may include:

-Cushing syndrome can be difficult to diagnose, particularly endogenous Cushing syndrome, because other conditions share the same signs and symptoms.
+Cushing syndrome from endogenous cortisol production can be difficult to diagnose because other conditions have similar signs and symptoms.
 Diagnosing Cushing syndrome can be a long and extensive process.
-You may not have any firm answers about your condition until you've had a series of medical appointments.
+You'll likely need to see a doctor who specializes in hormonal disorders (endocrinologist).

-Your doctor will conduct a physical exam, looking for signs of Cushing syndrome.
-He or she may suspect Cushing syndrome if you have signs such as rounding of the face (moon face), a pad of fatty tissue between the shoulders and neck (buffalo hump), and thin skin with bruises and stretch marks.
+Your doctor will conduct a physical exam and look for indications of Cushing syndrome, such as rounding of the face, a pad of fatty tissue between the shoulders and neck, and thin skin with bruises and stretch marks.

 Urine and blood tests.
-These tests measure hormone levels in your urine and blood and show whether your body is producing excessive cortisol.
+These tests measure hormone levels and show whether your body is producing excessive cortisol.
 For the urine test, you may be asked to collect your urine over a 24-hour period.
-Both the urine and blood samples will be sent to a laboratory to be analyzed for cortisol levels.
+Urine and blood samples will be sent to a laboratory to be analyzed.

-Your doctor might also recommend other specialized tests that involve measuring cortisol levels before and after stimulation or suppression with other hormone medications.
+Your doctor might also recommend other specialized tests that involve measuring cortisol levels before and after using hormone medications to stimulate or suppress cortisol.

-Saliva test.
+- Saliva test.
 Cortisol levels normally rise and fall throughout the day.
 In people without Cushing syndrome, levels of cortisol drop significantly in the evening.
-By analyzing cortisol levels from a small sample of saliva collected late at night, doctors can see if cortisol levels are too high, suggesting a diagnosis of Cushing syndrome.
+By analyzing cortisol levels from a small sample of saliva collected late at night, doctors can see if cortisol levels are too high.

-Imaging tests.
-Computerized tomography (CT) scans or magnetic resonance imaging (MRI) scans can provide images of your pituitary and adrenal glands to detect abnormalities, such as tumors.
+- Imaging tests.
+CT or MRI scans can provide images of your pituitary and adrenal glands to detect abnormalities, such as tumors.

 Petrosal sinus sampling.
-This test can help determine whether the cause of endogenous Cushing syndrome is rooted in the pituitary or somewhere else.
-For the test, blood samples are taken from the petrosal sinuses — veins that drain the pituitary gland.
+This test can help determine whether the cause of Cushing syndrome is rooted in the pituitary or somewhere else.
+For the test, blood samples are taken from the veins that drain the pituitary gland (petrosal sinuses).